iakujobi/iakujobi/README.md

 ### Hi, I'm Ikechukwu!
 ![Profile View Counter](https://komarev.com/ghpvc/?username=iakujobi&color=blue&label=Profile+Views)

-I'm graduated from Bowie State University with a degree in Computer Science.
+I graduated from Bowie State University with a degree in Computer Science.
 I am currently a Software Developer and I am passionate about developing all kinds of softwares from games to applications.
 I am most skilled in Python and Full-Stack application development/deployment using Azure.
 Some of my hobbies include tennis and soccer.

 ---